Mao Dun

-Shen Dehong (Shen Yanbing; 4 July 1896 – 27 March 1981), known by the pen name of Mao Dun, was a Chinese essayist, journalist, novelist, and playwright.
-Mao Dun, as a 20th-century Chinese novelist, literary and cultural critic, and Minister of Culture (1949–65), was one of the most celebrated left-wing realist novelists of modern China.
-His most famous work is Midnight (子夜), a novel depicting life in cosmopolitan Shanghai.
-It is also considered to be the work with the greatest influence on his future writing.
-Furthermore, during the period in which he was writing Midnight, Mao Dun formed a strong friendship with another of China's most famous writers, Lu Xun.
+Shen Dehong (Shen Yanbing; 4 July 1896 – 27 March 1981), best known by the pen name of Mao Dun, was a Chinese novelist, essayist, journalist, playwright, literary and cultural critic.
+He was highly celebrated for his realist novels, including Midnight, which depicts life in cosmopolitan Shanghai.
+Mao was one of the founders of the Chinese Communist Party and participated in a number of left-wing cultural movements during the 1920s and 1930s.
+He was the editor-in-chief of Fiction Monthly and helped lead the League of Left-Wing Writers.
+He formed a strong friendship with fellow left-wing Chinese author Lu Xun.
+From 1949 to 1965, Mao served as the first Minister of Culture in the People's Republic of China.

-Mao Dun also worked in genres other than novels, such as essays, script-writing, theories, short stories, and novellas.
-He was well known for translating western literature, as he had gained academic knowledge of European literature from his studies at Peking University in 1913.
+In addition to novels, Mao Dun published a number of essays, scripts, theories, short stories, and novellas.
+He was well known for translating Western literature, as he had gained academic knowledge of European literature from his studies at Peking University.
 Additionally, although he was not the first person in China to translate the works of Scottish historical novelist Walter Scott, he is considered to be the first person to popularize Walter Scott's work in China through his "Critical Biography".

 He adopted the pen name "Mao Dun" (矛盾) to express the tension in the conflicting revolutionary ideology within China in the 1920s.
 The name means "contradiction", as Mao means spears and Dun means shields.
 His friend Ye Shengtao changed the first character from 矛 to 茅, which literally means "thatch".